ypriverol/github-paper/document/manuscript.md

 analysis should be either carefully documented (e.g., for commercial software) or, better, openly shared and directly accessible to others
 \cite{Osborne:2014,Vihinen:2015}.
-The rise of openly available software and source code, and concomitant collaborative development is facilitated by the existence of several code repository services such as SourceForge (http://sourceforge.net/), Bitbucket (https://bitbucket.org/), GitLab (https://about.gitlab.com/) and
+The rise of openly available software and source code alongside concomitant collaborative development is facilitated by the existence of several code repository services such as SourceForge (http://sourceforge.net/), Bitbucket (https://bitbucket.org/), GitLab (https://about.gitlab.com/) and